 7.)
 Snack bars, gift shops, locker rooms: All of SoCal's major water parks keep your tummy full and your shopping cravings satisfied.
 Changing rooms and showers are always available; and lockers are, too (for an extra fee.)

-The one warning you should know, however, is that the Legoland Water Park does NOT have its own separate entrance.
-Your family MUST have Legoland theme park tickets...and you'll find the water park entrance deep inside, alongside the other Legoland rides and attractions.
+The one warning you should know is that the Legoland Water Park still does NOT have its own separate entrance.
+Your family MUST have Legoland theme park tickets...and you'll find the water park entrance deep inside the park, alongside the other Legoland rides and attractions.
 The GOOD news, however, is that once you have your Legoland tickets, then adding Water Park privileges only requires a small additional fee per-person.
-If you'd like to see more pictures and discover more details about it, please check out our Legoland Water Park page, where you'll discover everything you need to know for planning your outing.

 The Raging Waters phone number is: 909/802-2200.